Aims and scope

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-The publication costs for Avian Research are covered by Beijing Forestry University, so authors do not need to pay an article-processing charge.
+The publication costs for Avian Research are covered by Beijing Forestry University, so authors do not need to pay an article-processing charge for each article accepted for publication.

 All articles published in Avian Research are included in: